blinkinput/blinkinput-android/README.md

 Let's see this on example: assume we have two parsers at our disposal: `AmountParser` and `EMailParser`. `AmountParser` knows how to extract amount's from OCR result and requires from OCR only to recognise digits, periods and commas and ignore letters.
 On the other hand, `EMailParser` knows how to extract e-mails from OCR result and requires from OCR to recognise letters, digits, '@' characters and periods, but not commas.

-If we put both `AmountParser` and `EMailParser` into same parser group, the merged OCR engine settings will require recognition od all letters, all digits, '@' character, both period and comma.
+If we put both `AmountParser` and `EMailParser` into same parser group, the merged OCR engine settings will require recognition of all letters, all digits, '@' character, both period and comma.
 Such OCR result will contain all characters for `EMailParser` to properly parse e-mail, but might confuse `AmountParser` if OCR misclassifies some characters into digits.

 If we put `AmountParser` in one parser group and `EMailParser` in another parser group, OCR will be performed for each parser group independently, thus preventing the `AmountParser` confusion, but two OCR passes of image will be performed, which can have a performance impact.